We stand with Ukraine to help keep people safe. Join us

 Do I leave a trace in incognito mode?

-In incognito mode, your browsing history, cookies, and site data are not saved to your device.
+Incognito mode prevents your browser from saving browsing history, cookies, and site data on your device after the private session ends.
+However, incognito mode does not hide your activity from websites, internet service providers (ISPs), employers, schools, network administrators, or services you sign into.
+Incognito mode improves local privacy on a device but does not provide online anonymity.
 This means that anyone using your device (whether it’s a PC, Mac, Android, or iPhone) will not be able to see your browser history or activity.

 This is true for: